Editor’s note: This article by Crystal Wang was originally published on her personal blog, and has been re-posted here with permission.

 This type of representation puts a label on Chinese culture that I’m not sure I’m personally comfortable with.
 Although there is no direct correlation between poor font choice and Asian hate crimes, I do think that when we design for a country as diverse as ours, it’s important to be extremely thoughtful and careful about our choices in how to represent certain cultures.
 Cultural misappropriation and stereotyping a culture can be an extremely slippery slope, especially in the political climate we live in today.

-My plea to designers out there would be to choose thoughtfully and contextually — don’t oversimplify a whole culture.
+My plea to designers out there would be to choose thoughtfully and contextually — don’t oversimplify an entire culture.

 We highlight our top stories each week in an email newsletter that goes out every Monday - hot, fresh, and straight to your inbox.